 MODERN: Modern is modest in size, with only a handful of cannoli options to pick from.
 Don’t let the menu size fool you though; every item they offer is about as top class as you can get.
 They also allow you to “build your own” cannoli.
 You can pick from a number of shells, including gluten free options, four fillings and three toppings.
 We opted for a box of the traditional cannoli, of course.
 We watched as the woman behind the counter went to the back to freshly hand-fill each shell with their ricotta concoction.
 Modern fills-to-order every cannoli and doesn’t keep any pre-filled flavors in their front display.
 Additionally, Modern is cheaper than Mike’s (which might be explained by the size difference).
 Mike’s cannoli could probably eat one or two of Modern’s cannoli, but for what Modern lacks in size they make up for in quality.

 MOST AUTHENTIC: MODERN PASTRY

-CONCLUSION: Mike’s knows what the people want and they give it to them.
+CONCLUSION: Mike’s knows what the people want, and they give it to them.
 An indulgent, over-stuffed cannoli will satisfy any sweet tooth.
-Coupled with the cute packaging and inviting decor, Mike’s has all the makings to be a tourist attraction for a very, very long time.
-But if you’re not a tourist, not trying to impress your tourist friend, or you just don’t like overly sweet pastries, then skip the mob and head to modern.
-Locals will agree that Modern’s cannoli is more appropriate for holiday gatherings, more traditional and will surely make any Italian grandmother proud.
+Coupled with the cute packaging and inviting decor, Mike’s has all the makings to be a tourist attraction.
+But if you’re not a tourist, or don’t like overly sweet pastries, then skip the mob and head to Modern.
+Locals will agree that Modern’s cannoli is more appropriate for traditional gatherings, and will surely make any Italian grandmother proud.